 How Playing Sports Can Increase Chances of Future Success

-In the meantime, keep an eye out for Kt's new Period-Proof Activewear line, featuring leakproof leggings and shorts specially designed to keep you doing what you do best – crushing it on the field, or the track, or in the pool – without having to stress out about your period.
-Both have built-in absorbent liners that can catch up to six tampons or pads worth of period blood, so you’ll never have to double up on underwear again.
+In the meantime, check out Kt's new Period-Proof Activewear line, featuring leakproof leggings and shorts specially designed to keep teens doing what they do best – crushing it on the field, or the track, or in the pool – without having to stress out about their period.
+Both have built-in absorbent liners that can catch up to six tampons or pads worth of period blood, so they'll never have to double up on underwear again.

 The best part?
-Both styles have a discreet liner and the gusset (the absorbent part) is so thin that they look just like a regular pair of leggings (or shorts).
+The discreet liner (the absorbent part) is so thin that they look just like a regular pair of leggings (or shorts).